disqus/disqus-install-examples/google-amp/README.md

     </script>
     ```

+2. Refer to the `amp-frame` [documentation](https://www.ampproject.org/docs/reference/extended/amp-iframe.html) and add the required `amp-iframe` script to your document's `<head>`. :

+    ```html
+    <script async custom-element="amp-iframe" src="https://cdn.ampproject.org/v0/amp-iframe-0.1.js"></script>

+    ```

-2. Place the following `<amp-iframe>` element anywhere within the <body> of your AMP page.
+3. Place the following `<amp-iframe>` element anywhere within the <body> of your AMP page.
 It will likely make sense to place it at the end of your article content, where ever you would your audience should engage further after reading.

     ```html
     <amp-iframe width=600 height=140